 You should consider yourself lucky if you ever enjoy the privilege of coming face-to-face with a sea turtle on a beach.
 These marine reptiles tend to prefer life in the waves, and come ashore only for brief periods.

-- Do not touch the turtle under any circumstances!
-Depending on their conservation status, this might also be illegal.
+- First of all, avoid touching them under any circumstances.
+It’s extremely important to know their conservation status, since in some cases it can be illegal to do it.
 Also, touching it can stress the turtle and prevent it from completing its nest.

 What To Do if a Sea Turtle Approaches You

 Sea turtles are shy animals that keep to themselves.
 They aren’t aggressive and maintain safe distances from humans and other animals.
-The most probable time that you’ll encounter a sea turtle is when it comes to the beach to nest.
+The most probable time to live a sea turtle encounter is when they come to the beach to nest.

 In the rare instance that a sea turtle approaches you, it’s important to remember the guidelines we mentioned above.
 Don’t try to touch it or expose it to flash lighting.
 Avoid startling or stressing it out.
 If a turtle becomes frightened, it might flee, bite you, or skip it’s nesting behavior.